Abhinay1997/Abhinay1997/README.md

 1. Tune-A-Video Pipeline: A one shot conditioned text-to-video pipeline that was proposed by [Jay Zhangjie Wu et al](https://tuneavideo.github.io/).
 Ported the model to huggingface with the [PR](https://github.com/huggingface/diffusers/pull/2455) pending merge approval.

 The following works are in draft:
 1. UniControlNet Pipeline: A unified controlnet pipeline that leverages a Mixture-of-Experts architecture and modulated zero conv layers to adapt controlnet conditioning using the same controlnet weights.
-Proposed by [Can Qin et al](https://canqin001.github.io/UniControl-Page/)
+Proposed by [Can Qin et al](https://canqin001.github.io/UniControl-Page/).
+Draft [PR](https://github.com/huggingface/diffusers/pull/4378)

 and many more to come.